allentown521/saladict-desktop-docs/vitepress/en/docs/api/translate/deepl.md

 The documentation content may be outdated.
 Please refer to the official DeepL website for the most up-to-date information.
 :::

+>Saladict has been providing online translation services since version `V4.0.0`.
+You can directly access DeepL through our platform. - just subscribe to our affordable credit plans, [learn more](https://saladict.net/en/pricing)

 ## Pricing

 DeepL offers two types of subscriptions: one for individuals and teams, and another for developers (DeepL API).
 Saladict can and only can use the developer version (DeepL API).